chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 import re

-#from the string package that useds common string operations such as lowercasing or uppercasing string
+#from the string package that uses common string operations such as lowercasing or uppercasing string
+#another way to think of string is the text of the tweet, or characters, or words

 import string